aren-sepanian/Landsat-7-5-analysis-from-2000-2003/README.md

 # Landsat-7-5-analysis-from-2000-2003
 Surface temperature analysis for San Andrés Island (2000–2003) using Landsat 7 and Landsat 5 thermal data.
 Includes preprocessing, Celsius conversion, seasonal comparisons, visualization maps, and summary statistics.

-Note: The data files used in the analysis couldn't be uploaded due to size but are all available on: https://earthexplorer.usgs.gov/
+Note: The data files used in the analysis couldn't be uploaded due to size, but are all available on: https://earthexplorer.usgs.gov/

 Using coordinates:
 1. Lat: 12.6100, Lon: -81.7400